rwth-acis/Virtual-Agents-Framework/Documentation/manual/adaptive-gaze.md

 - `chanceHighestRankedTarget`, `chanceSecondHighestTarget`, `chanceThirdHighestTarget` define the chances for looking at the most interesting, second interesting and third interesting item based on the calculated interest value.
 - `chanceRandomTarget` defines the chance for looking at a random item in sight.
 - `chanceIdleTarget` defines the chance for the agent to not look at anything specific and to play the ideal animation instead.
+- <xref:i5.VirtualAgents.AdaptiveGaze.OverwriteGazeTarget> defines a target that the agent will look at as long is it is set

 ## Options - <xref:i5.VirtualAgents.AdaptiveGazeTarget>
 - `Importance` defines how important the object is to any agent from 1-10.